chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

+This completes the full voice interaction loop.
+The system can now receive spoken input from the ESP32, process it with OpenAI's API, and stream the synthesized voice response back to play through the speaker.

 ## Sonic Fidget Spinner

-- [Music Road](https://en.wikipedia.org/wiki/Musical_road) lets drivers play music by driving over specially designed rumble strips.
-There are many demos like [this one](https://www.youtube.com/watch?v=beGiU1EpGKI) on the internet.
-- I want to build a miniature version controlled by rotary encoder, which offers a similar tactile experience.
-This would be something I can figet with when a zoom call get too boring.
+I've always been fascinated by [Musical Roads](https://en.wikipedia.org/wiki/Musical_road) that let drivers play music by driving over specially designed rumble strips.
+There are many demos like [this one](https://www.youtube.com/watch?v=beGiU1EpGKI) on the internet showing how the vibrations create melodies.
+I wanted to build a miniature version controlled by a rotary encoder, offering a similar tactile experience.
+This would be something I could fidget with during boring Zoom calls.

 ### Rotary Encoder

-- I got the feedback that I did too much networking work in the Input Device week, so let's add more input device work here.
-- First, I picked up a rotary encoder from my lab's spare parts bin.
-- I studied the mechanism by watching a [YouTube tutorial](https://www.youtube.com/watch?v=fgOfSHTYeio).
+I received feedback that I did too much networking work during Input Device week, so this was an opportunity to add more input device exploration.
+I picked up a rotary encoder from my lab's spare parts bin and started studying its mechanism by watching a [YouTube tutorial](https://www.youtube.com/watch?v=fgOfSHTYeio).

-- I implemented a basic test program using the Rotary Encoder library.
-My version is simplified from the [full example code](https://github.com/mo-thunderz/RotaryEncoder/blob/main/Arduino/ArduinoRotaryEncoder/ArduinoRotaryEncoder.ino).
+The rotary encoder works by generating quadrature signals as you rotate the shaft.
+By detecting the phase relationship between the two output signals, you can determine both the direction and speed of rotation.
+I implemented a basic test program using the Rotary Encoder library.
+My version is simplified from the [full example code](https://github.com/mo-thunderz/RotaryEncoder/blob/main/Arduino/ArduinoRotaryEncoder/ArduinoRotaryEncoder.ino):

 ```cpp
 #include "RotaryEncoder.h"